 We offer gardening programmes to more than 200 Londoners in four fantastic gardens

-in Battersea Park, and in the community.
+in Battersea Park, as well as various outreach projects in the wider community.

 Our Main Garden

 We arrived in 2002 when the garden was a derelict space.
 Since then we have designed and created a garden which shows the diversity and beauty that can be achieved in a garden using culinary, medicinal and therapeutic plants.